Our 7 Best Tips To Stay Healthy and Fit While RVing

 Working out is still possible, even if you don’t have your workout gear.
 See, you don’t need tools to keep fit while RVing.

-There’re endless possibilities for working out, even without gear.
-For example, you could use the RV itself for exercising.
+There are endless possibilities for working out, even without gear.
+For example, you could exercise in the RV itself.
 I usually use the RV door steps for planks and the RV ladder for climbs.

 Regarding weight, I use anything I can for free resistance weight training, such as jugs of water, pet food, and propane tanks.

-The other thing I like doing is incorporating exercises into my everyday tasks.
+I also like to incorporate exercises into my everyday tasks.
 For example, I love performing squats when showering or throwing lunges when walking.

 Do they help?
 I’m unsure, but they make me feel better and more active!
 People think I’m a dork, but I stopped caring what people think about me.